Syncing US Census ACS Data via API

 JN --> PQ["Versioned Parquet<br/>+ downstream scoring"]

 When aligning ACS estimates to custom retail catchments, direct polygon intersections often misrepresent population distribution due to edge effects and irregular block boundaries.
 Implementing Performing Point-in-Polygon Joins for Store Catchments ensures precise spatial attribution before aggregating demographic totals.
-For weighted audience modeling, raw counts must be normalized against sample sizes and variance metrics to prevent skewed site scoring.
-Refer to Weighting Demographic Variables for Target Audiences for coefficient calibration and confidence interval filtering.
+For weighted audience modeling, raw counts must be normalized against sample sizes and variance metrics to prevent skewed site scoring—see Weighting Demographic Variables for Target Audiences for coefficient calibration.

 Final trade area integration requires spatial aggregation of block group estimates into irregular polygons.
-The pipeline should cache intermediate joins and validate geometry topology before committing to the analytics warehouse.
-Detailed implementation steps for polygon alignment are covered in How to join ACS 5-year estimates to custom trade area polygons.
+Detailed implementation steps using area-proportional interpolation are covered in How to join ACS 5-year estimates to custom trade area polygons.

 Automation Triggers & Pipeline Observability

-Manual execution defeats the purpose of API integration.
 Production deployments should schedule syncs via cron, GitHub Actions, or Apache Airflow DAGs.
-Trigger the pipeline on two conditions:
+Trigger the pipeline on:

-1. Scheduled Cadence: Monthly or quarterly runs aligned with ACS 5-year release cycles.
+- Scheduled cadence: Monthly or quarterly runs aligned with ACS 5-year release cycles (typically released each December).

 Implement pipeline observability by logging request latency, success/failure ratios, and row counts per chunk.
 Alert on:

-• GEOID mismatch rates > 2% during spatial joins
+- GEOID mismatch rates greater than 2% during spatial joins

-Store raw JSON responses and normalized Parquet files in versioned cloud storage (e.g., S3/GCS) to enable idempotent reprocessing and audit trails.
+Store raw JSON responses and normalized Parquet files in versioned cloud storage (S3 or GCS) to enable idempotent reprocessing and audit trails.
 Always validate output against known baselines before promoting to production BI dashboards or site selection models.